icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 1. Broadcaster registers as a subscriber to the namespace `icrc72:broadcaster:sys:{principal as Text}` by calling the icrc72_register_subscription method.
 2. Broadcaster will receive broadcaster assignments via a notification that has a data structure as follows:

+  - `icrc72:broadcaster:publisher:add`: Array[ Array[Text, Blob]] - optional - publisher the broadcaster can expect events for.
+  - `icrc72:broadcaster:publisher:remove`: Array[ Array[Text, Blob]] - optional - publisher the broadcaster is no longer responsible for.
-  - `icrc72:publication:add`: Array[Nat] - optional - publications the broadcaster can expect events for.
+  - `icrc72:broadcaster:subscriber:add`: Array[ Array[Text, Blob]] - optional - subscriber the broadcaster can expect events for.
-  - `icrc72:publication:remove`: Array[Nat] - optional - publications the broadcaster is no longer responsible for.
+  - `icrc72:broadcaster:subscriber:remove`: Array[ Array[Text, Blob]] - optional - subscriber the broadcaster is no longer responsible for.
-  - `icrc72:subscription:add`: Array[Nat] - optional - subscriptions being added
+  - `icrc72:broadcaster:relay:add`: Array[Array[Text, Blob]] - optional - subscriptions being added as a relay and the target relay canister
-  - `icrc72:subscription:remove`: Array[Nat] - optional - subscriptions being removed
+  - `icrc72:broadcaster:relay:remove`: Array[Array[Text,Blob]] - optional - subscriptions being removed as a relay and the target relay canisters to remove
-  - `icrc72:relay:add`: Array[Array[Nat, Blob]] - optional - subscriptions being added as a relay and the target relay canister
+  - `icrc72:broadcaster:relayer:add`: Array[Array[Text, Blob]] - optional - relayer being added as a relay and the target relay canister
-  - `icrc72:relay:remove`: Array[Array[Nat,Blob]] - optional - subscriptions being removed as a relay and the target relay canisters to remove
+  - `icrc72:broadcaster:relayer:remove`: Array[Array[Text,Blob]] - optional - relayer being removed as a relay and the target relay canisters to remove

 3. Once the broadcaster receives an event, it needs to pull the needed data from the Orchestrator canister that it needs to fulfill its job.
 This includes pulling publication info and subscription info.